bbyars/mountebank/CONTRIBUTING.md

 To help myself maintain that mentality, I often write unit tests that use a different request or response structure than any of the existing protocols.
 This approach makes it easier to add protocols in the future and ensures that the logic will work for existing protocols.

-I aim in a [future version](https://github.com/bbyars/mountebank/issues/174) to completely separate the protocol implementations as separate plugins, making protocol extension as easy as pie.

 ### Aim for the broadest reach